Self-driving cars confront a daunting new challenge: New York City streets

 Mobileye, which Intel snapped up for $15.3 billion in 2017, showcased an immersive version of the driving experience last week at an event in Washington, D.C.
 This week the company revealed a 40-minute, unedited YouTube video highlighting its advance into new territory.

 Mobileye received a special permit from New York state, allowing manufacturers of “autonomous vehicle technology” to test on public streets.
-The permit requires that drivers be present in the vehicle but allows them to keep their hands off the steering wheel yet “be prepared to take control when required to … operate the vehicle safely and lawfully.”
+The permit requires drivers be present in the vehicle but allows them to keep their hands off the steering wheel yet “be prepared to take control when required to … operate the vehicle safely and lawfully.”
 So far, it’s the only company wielding permission for such tasks in the state.
 It’s unclear whether others may have applied.
 The state hasn’t responded to a request for comment.

 The law permitting longer-term tests expires in 2023, so other autonomous vehicle firms have time to apply.